anne-glerum/paper-Gernon-Co-evolution-of-craton-margins-and-interiors-during-continental-breakup/README.md

 This repository provides the input file, ASPECT installation details and additional ASPECT plugins used for the paper

-*Kimberlite ascent by rift-driven disruption of cratonic mantle keels*
+*Rift-induced disruption of cratonic keels drives kimberlite volcanism*

 by